 Gaining years of relevant work experience and an undergraduate degree in a quantitative field is the most direct path to securing a place in a data science master’s program.

-In addition to a relevant bachelor’s degree and work experience that demonstrates basic competencies, other means of proving competency for admission could include:
+In addition to a relevant bachelor’s degree and work experience that demonstrates basic competencies, other means of proving your eligibility for admission could include:

 - Scoring well on quantitative sections of GRE and/or GMAT exams

-- Completing massive open online courses (MOOCs) as a way to close any gaps in functional knowledge related to mathematics or programming
+- Completing a bootcamp or bridge courses (MOOCs) as a way to close any gaps in functional knowledge related to mathematics or programming

 Undergraduate and Master’s Prerequisite Courses